-We sleep at 1300m above sea level
+We sleep at 1300m above sea level.

 Jagat to Dyang – 25km Ride – 1100m Ascent

 There will be 50% riding and 50% pushing in today’s climb to Dyang.
-The landscape will be similar as the previous days but with the addition of some small forest sections containing some great single track.
+The landscape will be similar to the previous days but with the addition of some small forest sections containing some great single track.
 The first 12km is the hardest with lots of push and carry but after Philim the trail improves and it’s an awesome ride to the nearby hotel.
 Dyang is a very small village with few houses.

 We sleep at 1850m tonight.